Aergo Reaches Market Cap of $62.38 Million (AERGO)

 According to CryptoCompare, “AERGO’s platform seeks to enable enterprises and developers to easily design, build and deploy their own blockchain applications within the cloud.
 The platform aims to offer the possibility for creators to tailor their blockchain and applications to their needs, by giving them the choice to run across either a public or private network.
 AERGO Token is an Ethereum-based token created to operate on the AERGO platform.
 It aims to serve a multitude of different functions.
 The AERGO Token is broadly speaking intended to be the medium of exchange within the AERGO ecosystem. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Aergo directly using U.S. dollars.
-Investors seeking to acquire Aergo should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Aergo using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Aergo directly using US dollars.
+Investors seeking to acquire Aergo should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Aergo using one of the aforementioned exchanges.

 Receive News & Updates for Aergo Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Aergo and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.